 Remember: P/E Ratios Don't Consider The Balance Sheet

 It's important to note that the P/E ratio considers the market capitalization, not the enterprise value.
 Thus, the metric does not reflect cash or debt held by the company.
 Hypothetically, a company could reduce its future P/E ratio by spending its cash (or taking on debt) to achieve higher earnings.

 Spending on growth might be good or bad a few years later, but the point is that the P/E ratio does not account for the option (or lack thereof).

-Avery Dennison's P/E is 51.8 which is above average (18) in its market.
-With modest debt but no EPS growth in the last year, it's fair to say the P/E implies some optimism about future earnings, from the market.
+Avery Dennison's P/E is 46.0 which is above average (18.9) in its market.
+With some debt but no EPS growth last year, the market has high expectations of future profits.

 Investors have an opportunity when market expectations about a stock are wrong.
 As value investor Benjamin Graham famously said, 'In the short run, the market is a voting machine but in the long run, it is a weighing machine.
 So this free visualization of the analyst consensus on future earnings could help you make the right decision about whether to buy, sell, or hold.

 You might be able to find a better buy than Avery Dennison.
 If you want a selection of possible winners, check out this free list of interesting companies that trade on a P/E below 20 (but have proven they can grow earnings).

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Thank you for reading.